-The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the main-stream banking system & support through central banks relaxed regulatory frameworks i.e self regulation upto an extend by FinTech service providers really pushing hard to change the world; entrepreneurs are leading a pack of disrupters, most of them raised in the shadow of companies like PayPal, who wants to change business relationship to money forever.
+The correlation between income and access to formal financial services is still very strong; however, this landscape is now changing with incumbents and mobile/internet innovators now integrating with the mainstream banking system & support through central banks relaxed regulatory frameworks i.e self-regulation up to an extent by FinTech service providers really pushing hard to change the world; entrepreneurs are leading a pack of disrupters, most of them raised in the shadow of companies like PayPal, who wants to change business relationship to money forever.

-BaaS came as friend which a package of best deals i.e best analytics blended with artificial intelligence & payment intelligence, Big Data and really deep technology with help of deeplearning, platform to do software(BaaP), for all such companies to break bank’s attitude as they were long seen as a highly technical, highly complex with rocket science technology using industry, employing Finantists (Financial Scientists), highly regulated industry dominated by giant banks that were only doing one thing that was to resist disruption.
-Banks should take back seat as clerk for reconciliations and accounting units and regulator should allow MFS companies to innovate and bring new solutions and products in no time and make customers life easy, less costly and much faster.
+BaaS came as friend which a package of best deals i.e best analytics blended with artificial intelligence & payment intelligence, Big Data with help of deep learning platform is doing software(BaaP), for all such companies to break bank’s attitude as they were long seen as a highly technical, highly complex with rocket science technology using industry, employing Finalists (Financial Scientists), highly regulated industry dominated by giant banks that were only doing one thing that was to resist disruption.
+Banks should take back seat as the clerk for reconciliations and accounting units and the regulator should allow MFS companies to innovate and bring new solutions and products in no time and make customers life easy, less costly and much faster.
 Your views and comments are welcome.

 ==================== About the Author ===================